NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 The tool helps find groups where an AI system or algorithm performs differently, which could indicate unfair treatment.
 It does this using a technique called <a href="https://en.wikipedia.org/wiki/Cluster_analysis" target="_blank">clustering</a>, which groups similar data points together (in a cluster).
 The tool doesn’t need information like gender, nationality, or ethnicity to find these patterns.
 Instead, it uses a `bias score` to measure deviations in the performace of the system, which you can choose based on your data.

 #### What results does it give?
 The tool finds groups (clusters) where performance of the algorithmic system is significantly deviating.
 It highlights the group with the worst `bias score` and creates a report called a bias analysis report, which you can download as a PDF.
 You can also download all the identified groups (clusters) in a .json file.
 Additionally, the tool provides visual summaries of the results, helping experts dive deeper into the identified deviations.
-Example below ⬇️.
+Example below. {{< tooltip tooltip_content="The figure below shows that cluster 0, the cluster with highest bias score, includes a higher-than-average proportion of African-American and a lower-than-average proportion of Caucasian people.
+For other demographic groups, cluster 0 reflects an average distribution.
+Additional details about this example are available in the demo dataset." >}}

 <div style="margin-bottom:50px; display: flex; justify-content: center;">
   <img src="/images/BDT/example_COMPAS.png" alt="drawing" width="600px"/>